-You will be given 12 handwritten homework assignments, almost every week, on Thursdays from the problems at the end of each section.
+You will be given 13 handwritten homework assignments, almost every week on Thursday, from the problems at the end of each section.
 The problem numbers will be announced in the Canvas.
 You need to write down the solution(s) to the specified questions on a paper, create a scanned copy of your solution in PDF format (or you can use MS Word/Latex or any similar interface on your laptop/iPad/Tablet) and then upload the PDF file to Gradescope.
 An introductory document for Gradescope can be found on the course webpage.

-- The deadlines will be always announced to you via Canvas. - Please make sure to upload your solutions according to the Gradescope instructions. - I will drop your two lowest scores from the homework assignments, when calculating your overall score at the end of the semester.
+- The deadlines will be always announced to you via Canvas. - Please make sure to upload your solutions according to the Gradescope instructions. - Your two lowest scores from the homework assignments will be dropped.